luuquangtrung/luuquangtrung.github.io/_pages/about.md

  -->

 ## announcement
-I am actively looking for highly motivated undergraduate/graduate students in the area of resource optimization for next-generation wireless networks (O-RAN, 5G/6G+) and applied AI/ML.
+I am actively looking for highly motivated undergraduate/graduate students in the area of resource optimization for next-generation wireless networks (Open RAN, 5G/6G+) and applied AI/ML.
 Should you be interested in these topics, please send your CV to my email.

 ## research interests
 * Applied AI/ML for 5G & beyond: resource allocation, task scheduling,